cristian-sulea/cristian-sulea-net/jekyllrb/_posts/2015-06-26-parse-files-recursively-using-java-7.md

 ---

 To walk a file tree is a relatively simple task.
-It can be done with the <a href="http://docs.oracle.com/javase/7/docs/api/java/nio/file/FileVisitor.html">FileVisitor</a> interface.
+It can be done with the [FileVisitor](http://docs.oracle.com/javase/7/docs/api/java/nio/file/FileVisitor.html) interface.
 A `FileVisitor` specifies the required behavior at key points in the traversal process: when a file is visited, before a directory is accessed, after a directory is accessed, or when a failure occurs.